Scythe (novel): Plot

-In the year 2042, effective immortality is discovered, allowing humans to reset their physical age while retaining their memory.
-In addition, advanced medical technology allows any injury, even fatal, to be repaired in a matter of days through nanites (or for more serious injuries, a hospital procedure known as revival).
+In the year 2042, effective immortality is discovered, and advanced medical technology allows most injuries to be quickly repaired.
 These revolutionary technologies allowed humanity to triumph over death and ended what is posthumously referred to as the Mortal Age.

-In addition, a nigh-omnipotent artificial intelligence called the Thunderhead was also created around this time, described as the 'evolution of the cloud.'
-The Thunderhead was carefully designed with perfect and caring motives, wanting only to be a loving guardian of humanity.
-Although everyone was at first skeptical, every government eventually subsided to the Thunderhead, and all of Earth became united peacefully.
-Utilising all of humanity's knowledge and power, the Thunderhead solves climate change, mental illness, and discrimination.
+Earth becomes united under a nigh-omnipotent artificial intelligence called the Thunderhead, carefully designed with perfect motives.
+Utilizing all of humanity's knowledge and power, the Thunderhead solves climate change, mental illness, and discrimination.
 It also decides that death is still required in order to give life meaning, but is unwilling to be the means of death, as it is unable and does not want to be viewed as a killer.

 Instead, a group of humans creates the Scythedom, an order of individuals who are responsible for killing ("gleaning") others permanently, unable to be revived by law.
-The Thunderhead finds this to be the best approach.
-Scythes wear rings that grant immunity by transferring one's DNA to a databank.
-Once becoming Scythes, they must take the name of a historic figure (such as Scythe Faraday or Scythe Volta).
 Scythes are entirely separate from the Thunderhead's rule, not having to abide by any law beyond the Scythedom's.

-250 years after the Mortal Age, a Scythe named after Michael Faraday visits a house in MidMerica.
-There, he interrupts a family's dinner and joins them, seemingly unaware of their fears that he has arrived to glean them.
-The teen daughter, Citra Terranova, stands up to him, which he finds amusing.
-He then reveals that he has not come to glean them, but instead their neighbor, citing statistics from the Mortal Age that support his choice of gleaning.

-Some weeks later, a teenager named Rowan Damisch is attending high school when he encounters Scythe Faraday as well.
-Faraday requests help locating the front desk, and Rowan nervously agrees.
-Once at the front desk, Faraday reveals that he is here to glean the school's top quarterback, as underage people driving while being intoxicated caused many deaths.
-He requests that Rowan guide him to the office so that the staff can locate the quarterback and retrieve him.
-Rowan does so, but refuses to leave as Faraday gleans the boy with an electric shock, even as everyone else flees.